-A disturbing video showing fisherman gaff a protected great white shark has been posted on social media.
+A disturbing video showing fisherman gaffing what appears to be a protected great white shark has been posted on social media. (updated below)

-In the video, which was posted to Facebook by Mike Hefner, a juvenile great white shark is pulled from the water and up the side of the Huntington Beach Pier by a fisherman using a long rope with a hook which appears to be lodged in the shark gills.
+In the video, which was posted to Facebook by Mike Hefner, a shark that appears to be a juvenile great white shark is pulled from the water and up the side of the Huntington Beach Pier by fishermen using a long rope with a hook which appears to be lodged in the shark gills.

 Another image, posted later, shows the damaged gills were split and bleeding.